amkessler/sabew_2025_financial_economic_data_in_r/README.md

 # 2025 SABEW Conference: Analyzing Financial and Economic Data in R

-This repository contains the code used for the R presentation given at the 2025 Society of American Business Editors & Writers [conference](https://sabew.org/event/sabew25/) in Arlington, Va.
+This repository contains the code used for the R presentation given at the 2025 Society for Advancing Business Editing and Writing [conference](https://sabew.org/event/sabew25/) in Arlington, Virginia.

 A rendered web page of the walkthrough can be found here: <https://amkessler.github.io/sabew_2025_financial_economic_data_in_r/>